 lost causes -- amounts to about $100,000 per year for the past four years.

-In first place is the need to cut taxes without cutting services or staff.
+opponents.
+In fourth place is the need to cut taxes without

 There's a general tendency among people who have authority to become

 complacent or arrogant, or both.
 Whether those people are spending the